isternberg/courses-service/README.md

 # courses-service
-a fully RESTful api using spring-boot, with java and some kotlin
+a fully RESTful api written in java and kotlin using spring-boot

 ## Work in Progress
 The api and the documentation (HAL Browser) are available at: